elizavetasemenova/gp_concentration_response/README.md

 - make sure that the 'datagp' folder, containing 'compound.csv' and 'controls.scv', has been downloaded from GitHub

-- click 'File' (top left corner) -> 'Add or upload data' -> 'Ulpoad dataset' -> enter dataset title 'datagp' -> browse your files and upload 'compound.csv' and 'controls.scv' -> click 'Create'
+- on Kaggle, click 'File' (top left corner) -> 'Add or upload data' -> 'Ulpoad dataset' -> enter dataset title 'datagp' -> browse your files and upload 'compound.csv' and 'controls.scv' -> click 'Create'

 - it might take some time for Kaggle to upload the files